All Episodes

 And that's that.

-So that's that's the vagueness.
+So, that's that's the vagueness.

-So that's that's one just in, I'm trying to give just general guidance.
+Um, the other thing, so that's that's one just in, I'm trying to give just general guidance.

 This is great.

-Like whenever you use equivocal terminology, and this is one reason I love Ayn Rand, because so much of what she does is point out equivocal terminology.
+Like, whenever you use equivocal terminology, and this is one reason I love Ayn Rand, because so much of what she does is point out equivocal terminology.

-So, and like I think the really good Ayn Rand disciples, and I'll put myself in that category.
+So, and like, I think the really good Ayn Rand disciples, and I'll put myself in that category.

 I'm not the best at this, but I'm good at this, is recognizing this equivocal terminology and really, really trying to think about clear terminology.

-So with the climate issue, like I'll talk about climate impact, but not climate change, because then climate impact that is focusing on okay, what humans are doing.
+So, with the climate issue, like I'll talk about climate impact, but not climate change, because then climate impact, that is focusing on, okay, what humans are doing.

 Right.